 Who is Eligible?

-Families with children ages birth to five who have concerns about their child’s development, but are not eligible for special needs services provided through AzEIP, DDD or their local school district.
+Families of infants, toddlers and preschoolers who have concerns about their child’s development, but are not eligible for special needs services provided through AzEIP, DDD or their local school district.
 Families must reside within specific zip codes.
 Please contact us for more information about areas served through this program.

 Is There a Cost?